Karna98/django-project/Django_REST_Framework_Notes.md

 8. Wrapping API views [🔗](https://www.django-rest-framework.org/tutorial/2-requests-and-responses/#wrapping-api-views)
     > REST framework provides two wrappers you can use to write API views.
-        1. The `@api_view` decorator for working with function based views.
+        1. The `@api_view` decorator for working with function-based views.
         2. The APIView class for working with class-based views.

     ```